gocodeup/rest-blog/src/main/resources/curriculum/iii-data-persistence/12-data-persistence.md

 ad (`delete`).

 ---
-## Fleshing out the Data Access Layer
+## TODO: Implement the Data Access Layer

 1. Convert the `User` object to a JPA Entity.